Last checked: 2026-06-16

 Every Survive Zombie Arena class costs Credits earned in-run.
 The Survive Zombie Arena class price ladder shapes how fast you can upgrade through the tier list.
 Here is the verified Survive Zombie Arena class cost breakdown so you can budget your run income:

-Epic-tier Survive Zombie Arena classes: Demolitionist (50k) and Tactician (75k).
-These are the Survive Zombie Arena class upgrades most teams aim for on their second or third run.
-Tactician is the top Survive Zombie Arena class pick on the Rooftop Map.
+Epic-tier classes: Demolitionist (50,000) and Tactician (75,000).
+These are the class upgrades most teams aim for mid-progression.
+Tactician is the top structural- defense pick on the Rooftop Map.

 Recommended Survive Zombie Arena class for each playstyle